- Home

 The company has insured over 500,000 travelers since launch.
 Their policies are underwritten by Tokio Marine HCC, a subsidiary of Tokio Marine Holdings — one of the largest insurance groups in the world with $50+ billion in assets.
 This isn’t a startup writing policies on a napkin; your claims are backed by institutional underwriting capacity.

-SafetyWing now offers two main products:
+SafetyWing now offers two main product tiers:

-- Nomad Insurance — Travel medical insurance for people on the move ($45.08/4 weeks for ages 10-39)
+- Essential (Nomad Insurance) — Travel medical insurance for people on the move ($45.08/4 weeks for ages 10-39).
+Emergency medical, hospitalization, medical evacuation, and trip protection.

 Pricing is one of SafetyWing’s strongest selling points and the primary reason it dominates the nomad insurance space.
-At $45.08 per 4 weeks for the base plan (ages 10-39), that works out to approximately $1.61 per day.
+At $45.08 per 4 weeks for the Essential plan (ages 10-39), that works out to approximately $1.61 per day.
 Cheaper than a drip coffee in most countries you’d want to work from.

 Pricing by Age Group